-Canada vs Belgium FIFA World Cup 2022 match predictions, Head-to-Head lineup
+Canada vs Belgium FIFA World Cup 2022 match predictions, head-to-head lineup

 Canada:

 The greatest player on the squad for Canada is also their biggest injury concern.
 Alphonso Davies of Bayern Munich suffered a hamstring injury while competing for the Bavarians at the beginning of November.
-The 22-year-availability on Wednesday is uncertain because he did not participate in either of his nation's pre-World Cup friendly.
+The 22-year-old's availability on Wednesday is uncertain because he did not participate in either of his nation's pre-World Cup friendlies.

 Belgium vs Canada: Head to Head